Suture Sculpt

 Endoscopic Sleeve Gastroplasty

-Suture Sculpt endoscopic sleeve gastroplasty is a non-invasive and non-surgical procedure that reshapes and reduces the patient’s stomach size by 70-80%.
-The results of the procedure are similar to that of gastric sleeve surgery (VSG) but without all the associated surgical risks.
+Suture Sculpt endoscopic sleeve gastroplasty is a minimally invasive procedure that reshapes and reduces the patient’s stomach size by 70-80% without surgery.
+The results of the procedure are similar to those of gastric sleeve surgery (VSG) but without all the associated surgical risks.

 During the Suture Sculpt ESG procedure, the stomach is made much smaller and shorter.
 The smaller stomach size acts as portion control for the patient and only allows a small amount of food to be ingested during mealtime.
-The new shape of the stomach also slows down digestion and food stays in the stomach longer and helps patients feel satisfied and “full” for a long period of time promoting weight loss.
-The endoscopic sleeve promotes satiety and prolongs satiation!
+The new size and shape of the stomach also slow down digestion, and food stays in the stomach longer and helps patients feel satisfied and “full” for a longer period of time, which helps with weight loss.

 How Is the Suture Sculpt ESG Procedure Performed?

-The endoscope allows a physician to view the stomach through the camera.
-The walls of the stomach are usually marked up with a special device and then the patient’s stomach size is reduced to about 70-80% of its original size by using sutures.
+The endoscope allows the doctor to view the stomach through a live video feed streamed from an attached camera.
+The walls of the stomach are usually marked to guide the suturing pattern, and then the patient’s stomach size is reduced to about 70-80% of its original size by using sutures.

-Patients are monitored for a few hours post-procedure and then discharged to return home.
+Patients are monitored for a few hours post-procedure and then discharged to return home on the same day.

 How Much Weight Can I Expect to Lose with Suture Sculpt?